TLacke/node-red-contrib-multi-sensor/README.md

 #### Active timeout
 The time to wait when the node getting active before automatically deactivate it and all its active sensors.
 *(Zero, means no timeout.)*

+#### Send sensor count state
+If checked, the status channel will include the number of sensors currently active *(this will include counting the active sensors and also include the 32 value (6th bit) sent out, causing some extra traffic)*.

 #### Seperated outputs
 If checked, there will be a different channel for the deactivation messages.
 Otherwise, if unchecked, the activation and deactivation messages will be sent through the same output channel.